KnapsackPro/knapsack_pro-ruby/README.md

 #### How is that data secured?

-The test file paths can be [encrypted](#test-file-names-encryption) on your CI node with your salt and later send to knapsackpro.com API.
+The test file paths and/or branch names can be [encrypted](#test-file-names-encryption) on your CI node with a salt and later send to knapsackpro.com API.
-You generate salt locally and only you can decrypt the test file paths.
+You generate the salt locally and only you can decrypt the test file paths or branch names.

 Connection with knapsackpro.com server is via https.